The Best Instant-Read Thermometers Take the Guesswork Out of Cooking

 Are all instant-read thermometers waterproof?

 No. There are also varying levels of water resistance, denoted by the device’s Ingress Protection (IP) rating.
 The first number refers to protection against solid debris (most instant-read thermometers will have a rating of 6), while the second number indicates the degree of protection against liquid infiltration.
 For the second number, look for a rating of at least 3, which means the device can withstand water spray.
-A 7 or 8 is best, as these numbers signify the tool is waterproof enough to be safely immersed in water.
+A 7 or 8 is best, signifying the tool is waterproof enough to be safely immersed in water.

 Continue to Next Story